poizxc/agile-board-back/README.md

 #### Logging

-Just to have some control on api calls I prepared logging middleware that is logging some data that i find useful :)
+Just to have some control on api calls I prepared logging middleware that is logging some data that I find useful :)

 [Back to top](#Agile-Board-Back)